Oxalisviolacea/Module_1/Career_Journal_Mod1.md

   - Teaching others the material helps solidify past concepts
     - Adaptation: respond to comments in the slack channel when classmates ask for help
   - Reviewing my notes
-    - Adaptation: learn the cornell method and write summaries and follow-up questions after classes
+    - Adaptation: use the cornell method and write summaries and follow-up questions after classes
     - Adaptation: establish an organized files structure in google docs
   - Creating a study space that's free of distractions
       - Adaptation: keep my phone and laptop on 'do not disturb' while I'm in class